How To Test Gold At Home With Toothpaste: A Simple Guide

 Source: LACONIC Jewellery

-With the float test, you can quickly and easily determine whether or not your gold is real.
+With the float test, you can quickly and easily screen for some obvious fakes, but you should not rely on it alone to determine whether your gold is genuine.

 Final Thoughts

-Whether you've just received a gold gift item or come into possession of a family heirloom, you should test your gold if you are not 100% certain of its authenticity or origin.
-There are ways to test gold at home with items like toothpaste and a magnet.
-However, the most accurate way to test gold is with a gold testing kit from a jewelry store.
+Whether you've just received a gold gift item or come into possession of a family heirloom, it makes sense to verify your gold if you are not 100% certain of its authenticity or origin.
+At-home checks with magnets, water, or basic test kits can be a helpful first step, but the most reliable results still come from proper gold testing kits and professional analysis at a reputable jewelry store or assay office.

 When in doubt, always consult a professional.
 A trained jeweler will be able to quickly and easily assess the quality of your gold.
 Want to protect your gold investments from taxation and let your holdings accrue value over time?
 Check out our reviews of the best gold IRA companies in America.